 Applications are processed within 5 weeks of the closing of the application window.
 Shortlisted applicants will be invited to the interview, where they will be required to provide a short written response, give a short lesson presentation and have a discussion with the interview panel.
 You may also be required to take additional tests as required by the Ministry.

 Tuition fees for all PGDE trainee teachers are fully paid for by the Ministry of Education.
-While undergoing training at NIE, you will receive a monthly salary and year-end bonus.
-Upon completion of your NIE training, you will serve a 3-year teaching bond.
+While undergoing training at NIE, trainee teachers will receive a monthly salary and year-end bonus.
+Upon completion of NIE training, they will serve a 3-year teaching bond.
 A trainee teacher who fails to graduate from NIE or whose services are terminated before fully discharging the 3-year bond will have to pay liquidated damages to the Ministry.

-Applicants are required to login their Careers@Gov account to check the application status.
+Applicants are required to login their Careers@Gov account to check the status of their applications periodically.